Attire of Mangalorean Catholics: Costumes

-Before marriage, women used to wear a kirgi (half saree) and baju (blouse).
+Before marriage, women used to wear a kirgi (similar to half saree) and baju (kurti).
 The kirgi is a piece of cloth, not longer than four feet and about three feet broad.
 It was wrapped around the body from the waist down.
 A jacket called baju with long sleeves was used to cover the upper part of the body.
 This dress was a sign of her virginity and she wore for the last time during the Ros ceremony.
 The kirgi was wrapped around the waist, but the end of the sari is not thrown over the shoulder.
 To wear the full sari with its end thrown over the shoulder, known as worl, was the exclusive right of a married woman.
 Married women used to wear sarees the general way.
 The salwar kameez and longyis is another form of popular dress for contemporary females and males.